Will My Personal Injury Claim go to Court?

 First of all it is important to recognise that the vast majority of personal injury claims never go to court.

 The overwhelming majority of personal injury claims are finalised without the need to go to court through a process of negotiation between the Claimant’s solicitor and the Defendant’s representatives or the defendant’s insurance company.
+Compensation claims settled out of court are often quicker and more cost-effective, benefiting all parties involved.

 • It is often reported that only 5% or so of all personal injury claims make it to a final hearing.